 The Cross Creek Trailhead is located a few miles up bumpy dirt road.
 A small dirt parking area spans both sides of the road and there are a few pullouts as well.

 The moderate trail briefly descends toward the creek before lightly climbing to Surprise Lake.
 The rocky path features intermittent aspen groves, forest and views.
 I suppose the lake is appropriately named, as it is difficult to see and could be a surprise if not looking for it.

 Getting to its marshy edge requires some gymnastics over fallen trees, but it is a tranquil, though buggy place, for a light snack before returning.

 Lionshead Rock via Cougar Trail (Moderate – 6.2 Miles)

 This trailhead is located in White River National Forest just minutes from Minturn.
 In the beginning, the rocky path climbs through a golden aspen grove blanketed in red shrubbery.
 It continues up switch backs through the evergreen forest.
-Toward the end the single-track trail widens to a dirt road with expansive views of colorful mountainsides.
+Toward the end, the single-track trail widens to a dirt road with expansive views of colorful mountainsides, a leaf-peepers delight.
 For more details, visit Road Trip to the Rockies: A Weekend in Aspen.

 These aren’t the only fall hikes near Vail.
 Pitkin Lake and Booth Lake are also amazing fall hikes, though challenging.
 These hikes keep eluding me with bad weather, aggressive mountain goats, and more.
 But one day, I will add them to my list of fall hikes near Vail.
 In the meantime, happy hiking, enjoy the fall colors, and don’t forget the ten essentials.
 ETB